galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > 1. Create a new history for this tutorial and give it a proper name
 > 2. Then you can either import `gatekeeper_CM .RData` from [Zenodo](https://zenodo.org/record/1321885/files/gatekeeper_CM%20.RData?download=1) or either import `regional GAM data.csv`from [Zenodo](https://zenodo.org/record/1321885/files/regional%20GAM%20data.csv?download=1)

-> ⚠️ Please note that the file from Github is on RData and if you choose to use it, you will have to use the tools `RData binary file reader` and `RData parser` and then finaly `Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data required.
+> ⚠️ Please note that the first above file is on RData and if you choose to use it, you will have to use the tools `RData binary file reader` and `RData parser` and then finaly `Coller deux jeux de données l'un à côté de l'autre` to create a file comporting all the data required.
+The last tool must be used because `RData parser` creates a different file for each coluumn.

 >    > ### {% icon tip %} Tip: Importing data via links
 >    >